Salary: South Africa

+Spain

+In Spain, salaries are generally paid on a monthly basis, with many employees also receiving two additional extra payments in July and December, making fourteen installments per year.
+The Statutory Minimum Wage (Salario Mínimo Interprofesional, SMI) is revised annually by the government.
+For 2024, the SMI was set at €1,134 per month across 14 payments, equivalent to €15,876 annually.

+Collective bargaining agreements (convenios colectivos) cover a large share of the workforce and strongly influence pay scales by sector and region.
+According to the Instituto Nacional de Estadística (INE), the average gross annual salary in 2022 was €25,353, with notable regional and sectoral differences.

+The distinction between gross pay and net salary (sueldo neto) is significant, as taxes and social security contributions vary by income level and region.
+Spanish media often highlight this gap, with reports noting that employees frequently rely on a net salary calculator to estimate their actual take-home pay.

 The Netherlands

 In the Netherlands the salary which occurs most frequently is referred to as Jan Modaal.
 The term "modaal" is derived from the statistical term Modus.
 If the government's macro economic policy negatively affects this "Modaal" income or salary-group often the policy is adjusted in order to protect this group of income earners.
 The Dutch word "soldij" can be directly linked to the word "soldaat" or soldier, which finds its origin in the word for the gold coin solidus, with which soldiers were paid during the Roman Empire.

 The Netherlands is in the top 5 of the highest salary-paying countries in the EU.
 The focus has been on the salary levels and accompanying bonuses whereas secondary benefits, though present, has been downplayed yet that is changing.
 The Netherlands claims a 36th position when it comes to secondary benefits when compared to other countries in Europe.

 The minimum wage is determined through collective labor negotiations (CAOs).
 The minimum wage is age dependent; the legal minimum wage for a 16-year-old is lower than, for instance, a 23-year-old (full minimum wage).
 Adjustments to the minimum wage are made twice a year; on January 1 and on July 1.
-The minimum wage for a 21-year-old on January 1, 2013 is 1,065.30 Euro netto per month and on July 1, 2013 this minimum wage is 1,071.40 Euro netto per month.
+The minimum wage for a 21-year-old on January 1, 2013, is 1,065.30 Euro netto per month and on July 1, 2013, this minimum wage is 1,071.40 Euro netto per month.